pojntfx/networked-linux-memsync/docs/main.md

 The primary characteristic of pre-copy migration is its "run-while-copy" nature, meaning that the copying of data from the source to the destination occurs concurrently while the VM continues to operate.
 This method is also applicable in a generic migration context where an application or another data state is being updated.

-In the case of a VM, the pre-copy migration procedure starts with transfering the initial state of VM's memory to the destination host.
+In the case of a VM, the pre-copy migration procedure starts with transferring the initial state of VM's memory to the destination host.
 During this operation, if modifications occur to any chunks of data, they are flagged as dirty.
 These dirty chunks of data are then transferred to the destination until only a small number remain - an amount small enough to stay within the allowable maximum downtime criteria.
 Following this, the VM is suspended at the source, enabling the synchronization of the remaining chunks of data to the destination without having to continue tracking dirty chunks.
 Once this synchronization process is completed, the VM is resumed at the destination host.

 The pre-copy migration process is fairly robust, especially in instances where there might be network disruption during synchronization.
 This is because of fact that, at any given point during migration, the VM is readily available in full either at the source or the destination.
 A limitation to the approach however is that, if the VM or application alters too many chunks on the source during migration, it may not be possible to meet the maximum acceptable downtime criteria.
 Maximum permissible downtime is also inherently restricted by the available round-trip time (RTT)[@he2016migration].